nerissa29/reading-notes/class-15.md

 *Props* is a short for *properties* which is used for "passing data from one component to another"[^2].
 Props' data are passed in one-way - from parent to child; one way is also known as *unidirectional flow*.
 Also, the data coming from the parent is a read-only, child-components must not change this data.

+### How are props used in React?

+**Props in React (According to [What is “Props” and how to use it in React?](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)):**

+- define the attribute and its values
+- using props, pass this to child components
+- render the Props Data

 [^1]: [Component-Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)